eemeleems/GEOL0069_Project_FloodDetection/README.md

 | Support Vector Machine | 0.963 | 0.981 | 0.952 |
 | Patch-based 2D CNN | 0.547 | 0.679 | 0.421 |

 Random Forest generalised most consistently across all three evaluation axes, consistent with learning something close to the underlying SAR threshold rule rather than scene-specific texture.
-The CNN generalised worst and, notably, dropped further on the temporal test than the spatial one, suggesting some reliance on acquisition-specific SAR texture rather than a fully transferable flood signal.
+The CNN generalised worst and notabl, dropped further on the temporal test than the spatial one, suggesting some reliance on acquisition-specific SAR texture rather than a fully transferable flood signal.

 **Depth regression**